mtfuller/os-team-project/README.md

 <br><b>Things to note:</b>
 - the RAM() object now takes a PageManager() as a parameter.
 All of the files in this branch have been updated to reflect that.
+- the findCPU() method in the STS isn't working, and I'm not sure what the problem is.
+I think the Dma requires an MMU as a parameter, but I'm not sure where to declare that?